 How a gyroscope works in iPhone

 Depending on the base of working principle of gyroscope, we continually discuss how a gyroscope works in a smart phone, here, using iPhone 6 as an example to describe.
 The three-axis MEMS gyroscope showed in picture below is often chosen by iPhone 6.

-Figure 3.
-3 MEMS Gyroscope